-Suzanne Sanders is an art historian, curator and dramaturgist working on themes of interdisciplinarity and inclusivity in artistic practices.
+Suzanne Sanders is an art historian, curator and dramaturgist working on interdisciplinarity and inclusivity in art.

 After a detour in French literature, Suzanne soon found her way into the Arts at the University of Utrecht.
 After graduating, she moved to Rome to study Italian, before switching to London where she obtained a postgraduate degree at the Courtauld Institute of Art.
 Here she developed a growing interest in art methodologies in relation to museology and current transformatory issues within the contemporary arts at large.